EasonWangCN/my_raspberry_pi_3_diary/docs/working_headless.md

 # Working Headlessly

-Headless means no keyboard, no monitor (If not, forgive my poor English).
+Headless means no keyboard, no monitor (forgive my poor English if wrongly understanded).
 The way we access to Linux in Pi is SSH via network.
 To achieve it, we should:

 * Setup network
 * Enable SSH server in Linux.

-While setup network if need Wi-Fi setup, you can need to:
+To setup Wi-Fi, you may need to:

-* Access the Ext3 patition of the SD card from Window or Mac OSX.
+* Mount ext3 patition to Window or Mac OSX.

 Let's start step by step.